adhi2k/RANK-OF-A-MATRIX/README.md

 ## Program:
 ```
 #Program to find the rank of a matrix.
-#Developed by: Balaji SK
+#Developed by: Yoga Varuma
-#RegisterNumber: 2305003001
+#RegisterNumber: 2305002029
 import numpy as np
 A=np.array([[1,2,3],[3,6,9]])
 B=np.linalg.matrix_rank(A)